Percent Grade Scale Amplifies Racial/Ethnic Inequities in Introductory Physics: Results

 \subsubsection{Grade gaps for historically excluded groups}

 First, we compare the treatment of $URM$ student groups under the two grade scales.
 We use HLM to fit equation \ref{eqn:HLMModel1} which includes a grade scale term, a $URM$ demographic term, and the interaction between these two.
 The resulting coefficients are shown in Table \ref{tab:tab2}.
 The grade scale coefficient shows the overall downward skewing of a percent scale like CLASP10.
 The $URM$ coefficient shows that CLASP4 graded students from underrepresented groups receive grades of almost a quarter of a grade point less than their peers.
-This equity gap is a relatively common literature result\cite{Salehi2019,Shafer2021,Webb2021a} but, as we have noted in the introduction, we take this grade gap as indicating a deficiency in the course.
+This equity gap is a relatively common literature result \cite{Salehi2019, Shafer2021, Webb2021a} but, as we have noted in the introduction, applying an Equity of Parity model leads us to expect that all demographic groups on average will achieve statistically indistinguishable outcomes.
+Thus we take this grade gap as indicating a deficiency in the course.
 Finally, the interaction term shows that the CLASP10 grade scale increases the grade gap by over 30\% more than the CLASP4 base level.
 We now try to understand these effects better by controlling for the instructor's perception of each students' physics understanding using a student's fraction of A-grades.